orbitalchicken/Roadmap/README.md

 	mintdrivers: should we re-add a systray icon to notify users at session startup? consider using https instead of http for Amazon queries
 	ubiquity: https://bugs.launchpad.net/ubuntu/+source/ubiquity/+bug/1038522
 	cinnamon: option to disable HUD
-	xfce: switch to system-wide configuration set (similar to xubuntu-default-settings + set MDM's default session to our own session + hide xfce4 session in /usr/share/xsession)
 	xfce: doesn't seem to detect DVD insertion, doesn't run VLC (works in 32bit, not 64bit)
 	xfce: Can't use the trash in live mode
 	xfce: There are no GTK bookmarks by default